cosmii02/RacingDSX/Readme.md

 2. Start the utility (if it shows a message about orphan sid, you can safely ignore it)
 3. Make sure that Forza Horizon 4 / Motorsport 7 are checked
 4. Save changes
+In case the above do not work for you run the below command in Powershell as admin, the command enables udp loopback without needing the utility.

+Forza Horizon 4: ```CheckNetIsolation LoopbackExempt -a -n="Microsoft.SunriseBaseGame_8wekyb3d8bbwe"```

+Forza Motorsport 7: I do not have FM7 to get the ID, sorry :)

 -----------------------------------------------------------------------------------------------------------------------------------------